wcarhart/willcarh.art/content/project/othello.md

 H - - - - - - - -
 Player 1, where do you want to move?
 ```
-The available commands in-game can be shown by typing `help`:
+The available commands can be shown by typing `help`.
 ```
 ====Command list====
  B6     -> attempts to place new tile on location B6